evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

     return data_report
 ```

-To send snapshots to the Evidently Cloud, use the `add_report` method.
-You can set the *i* to 10 as if you generate a Report per day for 10 days.
+You can set the loop variable i to 10 to generate and send Reports for 10 days.

 ```python
 for i in range(0, 10):